jeddtony/mobile-payment-system/README.md

  to generate a secret key.
 This key is being used for authentication.

 This application uses MySQL for its database.
 To setup the database set values for the database name, database user and the database password in the `.env` file.
-An example is given below
+An example is given below.

 ```
 DB_DATABASE=dummyDatabase